-The style guide was transitioned to the development team for a Sitecore build, with weekly consultation from Palantir to answer any outstanding questions or provide guidance towards the design.
-By creating a truly modular and flexible site that leverages the power of SASS for a wider range of control over typography, color variables and grid structure, the vendor could take this code directly and create the website, communicating design intent in the language of the Web.
+The style guide was transitioned to the development team for a Sitecore build, with weekly consultation from Palantir to answer any outstanding questions or provide guidance toward the design.
+By creating a truly modular and flexible site that leverages the power of SASS for a wider range of control over typography, color variables and grid structure, the development vendor could take this code directly and create the website, communicating design intent in the language of the web.

-In addition, the initial feedback on the look and feel of the site has proven that we were able to turn a typical, hospital-centric website into a patient-focused site with clear hierarchy that creates a sense of confidence and quality care.
-Back end editors in each facet of the organization appreciate that they can tailor their message and design elements to its patients, making sure that they truly come first.
+The initial feedback on the look and feel of the site has proven that we were able to turn a typical, hospital-centric website into a patient-focused site with clear hierarchy that creates a sense of confidence and quality care.
+Back-end editors appreciate that they can tailor their message and design elements to patients, making sure that they truly come first.
 The combination of elegant and compelling design components and photography with real-world, data-backed research will create success for all Main Line Health patients and providers for years to come.